Ready and Roam / Sonoma County, California

 This smaller hotel hideaway in the Russian River Valley is the definition of centrally located Sonoma luxury.
 Make a point to eat here, especially if you are staying overnight.
 We suggest an upstairs balcony room overlooking the gorgeous courtyards and acres of lush wine vines.
 The Front Room Bar & Lounge is exactly that, a cozy old-school lounge.
 They offer outdoor bocce, and in the fall of 2018 they'll have an on-site spa, which can never be a bad thing.

-Fairmont Sonoma Mission Inn / reservations
+Fairmont Sonoma Mission Inn / VIP booking*

 What I love about this hotel isn't properly boasted about on The Fairmont's website.
 This historic California mission style hotel dates back to the 1920's and is located perfectly on highway 12 between both Sonoma and Napa counties, near one of CA's first premium wineries.
 I adore the charming European-style rooms in the historic part of the property, but plan accordingly as there are no elevators for hauling up luggage or cases of wine.
 This resort is not only affordable, but it offers a world class spa with unique access to the natural mineral hot springs of the area and free wine tastings in the lobby after the wineries have closed for the day.

-Twelve Oaks / website
+Twelve Oaks / reservations through vrbo

 If you are staying with a group, this place is outstanding!
 It accommodates up to 10, each couple with their own bedroom and bath.
-The property itself is lovely inside and out.
+The property itself is stunning inside and out.
 The outdoors are expansive including a bocce ball court, pool house, air stream tequila bar, a hot tub and beautiful gardens.
 You may want to just grab a few bottles of wine and hang out.
 We did.

 Rtip: If you take our advice and stay in, we suggest you have dinner catered and delivered from Cochon Volant BBQ.

-Farmhouse Oasis / website
+Farmhouse Oasis / reservations though airbnb

 This stunning airbnb rental near Santa Rosa is so incredible that even if you are traveling with friends you'll want to scoop this place up for yourself.
 It only accommodates four (2 privately) but there are so many rentals in the Sonoma and this is too amazing not to recommend.
 The area is known for it's Pinots, and this property is only 5 minutes from the charming village Sebastopol (see Zazu Kitchen & Farm and Woodfour Brewing written up below in Devour)